 This should be short and succinct – “This exercise is to teach you how to transfer your hands from the sally to the tail end after ringing the handstroke”.

-This should be performed at normal speed, and be repeated so that the new ringers can see the movement from every angle.
+This should be performed at normal speed and be repeated so that the new ringer can see the movement from every angle.
 This demonstration gives the new ringer a rough idea of the overall shape and timings for the action.
 First impressions are hard to change so the first demo is extremely important.

-SThis is the review of the exercise and should involve input from the new ringer and the teacher.
-The new ringer can explain how it felt to him or her, what was difficult and what was straightforward.
-The teacher can use the summary as an opportunity to give feedback to the new ringer as to what was good in the performance and what still needs to be worked on.
+This is the review of the exercise and should involve input from the ringer and the teacher.
+The ringer can explain how it felt to them, what was difficult and what was straightforward.
+The teacher can use the summary as an opportunity to give feedback to the ringer as to what was good in the performance and what still needed to be worked on.

-This feedback and spotlighting process can be used again in a loop, each time focusing on a particular part of the action, such as the grip on the sally or the finishing position on the tail-end, becoming more specific as to what the new ringer should focus on.
+This feedback and spotlighting process can be used again in a loop, each time focusing on a particular part of the action, such as the grip on the sally or the finishing position on the tail end, becoming more specific as to what the ringer should focus on.